Tipping in Morocco: How Much & Who to Tip

 • Taxi drivers: Round up the fare & leave spare change. (i.e. If the fare is 25 dirhams, round up to 30)

-• Luggage porters: 10 dirhams per piece of luggage.
-More if your luggage is extremely heavy.
+• Luggage porters: 10 dirhams per piece of luggage; more for very heavy bags

-• Photo of vendors, products, etc.: 10 – 50 dirhams depending on if and how much they ask for.
+• Photo of vendors, products, etc.: 10–50 dirhams depending on request

 PRO TIP: Try to pay with larger bills whenever possible in order to make small change for tipping at more upscale restaurants or when purchasing an expensive item.
 Making change for market vendors or small cafes and eateries can sometimes be very difficult!